LYDIA AMOAH (University of Ghana)

 Anthony Senanu Agbeve is a second-year Master of Philosophy (MPhil) student with the Department of Sociology and Anthropology, University of Cape Coast, Ghana.
 He has a research interest in Sexual and Reproductive Health and Rights (SRHR) education, sexuality education and young women’s health.

-Her MPhil thesis is examines the impact on sexual and reproductive health (SRH) education on sexuality among rural Ghanaian families has led to empowerment of parents and young people in Adaklu of the Volta Region.
+His MPhil thesis examines the extent to which sexual and reproductive health (SRH) education among rural Ghanaian families leads to empowerment of parents and young people in Adaklu of the Volta Region.
 Using qualitative in-depth interviews and group interviews of purposively sampled households.
 The study will provide an in-depth understanding of the nature of sexual reproductive health education and will offer a perspective to guide policy planning/design and the implementation of appropriate SRH programmes, in order to shape public opinion on/understanding of sexual and reproductive health education and dispel harmful myths that are currently shaping the discourse of sexual and reproductive health education in Ghana.

-Anthony will use the GSA grant to carry out my data collection.
+Anthony will use the GSA grant to carry out his data collection.